KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 3. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 4. Typo: Found `Magic Mirror` in file `calendarfetcher.js`: Replace it with `MagicMirror²`.
 5. Outdated: Found `MichMich/MagicMirror` in file `calendarfetcher.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The module imports `calendar.color` (used in `MMM-VietNamEventsCalendar.js`), `moment` (used in `src/calendarfetcher.js`), `node-ical` (used in `src/calendarfetcher.js`), `valid-url` (used in `node_helper.js`) but does not list them in package.json.
+6. Recommendation: The module imports `moment` (used in `src/calendarfetcher.js`), `node-ical` (used in `src/calendarfetcher.js`), `valid-url` (used in `node_helper.js`) but does not list them in package.json.
 Add these dependencies to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 7. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 8. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 9. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).